dominicheye/CSCI466FinalProject/README.md

 # CSCI466FinalProject
-For the final group project of CSCI466.
+For the final group project for group “Insert Group Name Here” of CSCI466.